+Military history of the United States during World War II.
+Key American military officials in Europe.
 The military effort was strongly supported by civilians on the home front, who provided the military personnel, the munitions, the money, and the morale to fight the war to victory.
 World War II cost the United States an estimated $341 Billion in 1945 dollars - equivalent to 74% of America's GDP and expenditures during the war.
 In 2015 dollars, the war cost over $4.5 Trillion.
 Origins American public opinion was hostile to Hitler's Germany, but how much aid to give the Allies was controversial.

 The population of the city was 343,829 as of the 2010 U.S. Census.
 The New Orleans metropolitan area (New Orleans–Metairie–Kenner Metropolitan Statistical Area) had a population of 1,167,764 in 2010 and was the 46th largest in the United States.
 The New Orleans–Metairie–Bogalusa Combined Statistical Area, a larger trading area, had a 2010 population of 1,452,502.
 Before Hurricane Katrina, Orleans Parish was the most populous parish in Louisiana.
-History 20th century Civil Rights Movement.
+As of 2015, it ranked third, trailing neighboring Jefferson Parish and East Baton Rouge Parish.
+The city of New Orleans is geographically coextensive with Orleans Parish.
+Names The New Orleans cityscape in early-February 2007 History Beginnings Port Other.
 National Basketball Association.
-The National Basketball Association (NBA) is the pre-eminent men's professional basketball league in North America.
+North American professional sports league The National Basketball Association (NBA) is a professional basketball league in North America.

-A massive debris avalanche triggered by an earthquake measuring 5.1 on the Richter scale caused an eruption that reduced the elevation of the mountain's summit from 9,677 ft (2,950 m) to 8,363 ft (2,549 m), replacing it with a 1 mile (1.6 km) wide horseshoe-shaped crater.
+A massive debris avalanche, triggered by an earthquake of magnitude 5.1, caused a lateral eruption that reduced the elevation of the mountain's summit from 9,677 ft (2,950 m) to 8,363 ft (2,549 m), leaving a 1 mile (1.6 km) wide horseshoe-shaped crater.
 The debris avalanche was up to 0.7 cubic miles (2.9 km3) in volume.